artemdudkin/json-q/README.md

 About pseudos:

 - do you remember CSS pseudo-classes?
 All that :focus, :active, :hover etc.?
-Pretty useless for objects, even :empty and :first-child, bit it is a good concept to add user-defined (parameterless) functions.
+Pretty useless for objects, even :empty and :first-child, but it is a good concept to add user-defined (parameterless) functions.
 - you can add it anywhere: **"a b:empty.c"**
 - look at :empty and see the section about expansions